-Sugar and chocolate and sweets are advertised everywhere.
+Sugar, chocolates and sweets are advertised everywhere.
 They are marketed as something you need: from celebrating a happy moment to gulping down when in tears over your stupid ex.
 But newsflash: you don’t need sugar.
 Let me say that again.
 You don’t need sugar.
 Let the sugar (companies) be the one who need you.
-Be the one who is wanted.
-Let them make foods that are actually great for you!
+Don’t settle for foods that are unhealthy for you.
+Be the one that causes companies to make foods that are actually great for you!
 Take care of your own needs and break your dependency on advertisements and sweets.
-Be the ruler of your own wonderful universe.
-Empower yourself.

 To achieve this mindset, empowerment is key.
-I looked up a lot of inspiring videos on YouTube, posts on Pinterest and just generally articles on empowerment and self-love I found through Google.
+I looked up a lot of inspiring videos on YouTube, posts on Pinterest and just general articles on empowerment and self-love I found through Google.

 Once you start believing in your own power over yourself, nothing is impossible.